Artist and …

 Jonathan Baxter is an ‘artist and …’ He works across disciplines – both art and non-art related – using psychoanalytic methodologies and performative practices to variously open up, challenge and propose what is.

 Since 2009 Jonathan has combined the roles of artist, curator and peer-educator to deliver a series of participatory art projects and peer-learning programmes.
-These include Dundee Artists in Residence (2009-12), Dundee Urban Orchard (2013-ongoing), On Site Projects, Dundee (2013-2018), Arts and Communities Programme, Aberdeen (2016-17), and Murmur: Artists Reflect on Climate Change, Ullapool (2017).
+These include Dundee Artists in Residence (2009-12), Dundee Urban Orchard (2013-17), On Site Projects, Dundee (2013-18), Arts and Communities Programme, Aberdeen (2016-17), and Murmur: Artists Reflect on Climate Change, Ullapool (2017).

-Since 2013 Jonathan has worked under the auspices of A+E, a conceptual framework that braids the terms accident and emergency, art and ecology and art and education to deliver projects that address the climate and ecological crisis.
-Current projects include Future Fruit for Deveron Projects, Huntly (2019-20), an art and ecology residency at St Mary’s Episcopal Cathedral, Edinburgh (2020) and a project with the working title, Welcome the Stranger? currently in development with Art Walk Projects, Portobello (2020-21).
+Since 2012 Jonathan has worked under the auspices of A+E, a conceptual framework that braids the terms accident and emergency, art and ecology and art and education to deliver projects that address the climate and ecological crisis.
+Current projects include Future Fruit for Deveron Projects, Huntly (2019-20), an art and ecology residency at St Mary’s Episcopal Cathedral, Edinburgh (2020-ongoing) and a project entitled, Welcome the Stranger? currently in development with Art Walk Projects, Portobello (2021-22).

-In addition to the above, Jonathan maintains a studio practice with a focus on object relations, mark making and performance, he supports various aspects of Extinction Rebellion Edinburgh’s arts programming, and has a research interest in the philosophy of Gillian Rose.
+In addition to the above, Jonathan maintains a studio practice with a focus on object relations, mark making and performance, he supports various aspects of Extinction Rebellion Edinburgh and Scotland’s arts coordination, and has a research interest in the philosophy of Gillian Rose.
 This last body of work is being developed under the title, ‘Performing the Broken Middle: Socially Engaged Art and its Shadow’.

 For more information contact jb4change[at]gmail.com.